Frequently Asked Questions

 If your appeal is approved, you may be considered independent for federal sources of financial aid.
 In some cases, you may also be considered independent for federal and LMU funded sources of financial aid.

-Q. Can I appeal my financial aid award?
+Q. Can I appeal my financial aid offer?

 LMU’s appeal process allows you to request a revision of your financial aid award.
 However, due to funding limitations, we can only consider appeals for very specific circumstances.
 You may appeal your financial aid award when there is a change in your family situation, such as a divorce, a death, or a change in employment or income status.